magento/devdocs/guides/v2.0/pattern-library/getting-user-input/date_time_selector/date_time_selector.md

 *	Month and Year will behave as drop selectors

-*	Clicking the “Done” button, clicking outside the widget, or clicking outside the text field completes the entry with the field still in focus
+*	Clicking the "Done" button, clicking outside the widget, or clicking outside the text field completes the entry with the field still in focus

 *	The user has the ability to edit date/time via text field